French Third Republic: Entry

-Britain wanted to remain neutral but entered the war when the German army invaded Belgium on its way to Paris.
-The French victory at the Battle of the Marne in September 1914 ensured the failure of Germany's strategy to win quickly.
+The UK wanted to remain neutral but entered the war when the German army invaded Belgium on its way to Paris.
+The Anglo-French victory at the Battle of the Marne in September 1914 ensured the failure of Germany's strategy to win quickly.
 It became a long and very bloody war of attrition, but France emerged on the winning side.

 French intellectuals welcomed the war to avenge the humiliation of defeat and loss of territory in 1871.
 At the grass roots, Paul Déroulède's League of Patriots, a proto-fascist movement based in the lower middle class, had advocated a war of revenge since the 1880s.
 The strong socialist movement had long opposed war and preparation for war.
 However, when its leader Jean Jaurès, a pacifist, was assassinated at the start of the war, the French socialist movement abandoned its anti-militarist positions and joined the national war effort.
 President Raymond Poincaré called for unity in the form of a "Union sacrée" ("Sacred Union"), and in France there were few dissenters.